-XAMPP is a popular open-source Web server stack solution distributed by Apache Friends.
-It helps you join the MariaDB database, Apache HTTP Server and Perl intepreters with a PHP script interpreter together.
-This makes it easy for developers to create local servers to test and deploy Web content.
-Installing this package gives you access to a single control panel, but it often neglects to create a launcher for it.
+XAMPP is a popular open-source web server stack solution distributed by Apache Friends.
+It aids in integrating the MariaDB database, Apache HTTP Server, and Perl interpreters with a PHP script interpreter.
+This integration facilitates developers in setting up local servers to test and deploy web content.
+Installing this package provides access to a single control panel.
+However, it often neglects to create a launcher for it.

 You can create a .desktop file to provide instant access to the XAMPP control panel.
 Irrespective of whether you use Unity, GNOME, KDE, LXDE, Xfce4 or another desktop environment, you more than likely have access to a directory located at ~/.local/share/applications for installation of .desktop files.
 This covers the major graphical Ubuntu distributions.
 If your distribution places launchers somewhere else, simply modify these directions to point it at the right place.

-Method 1: Create a .desktop File fo ther XAMPP Control Panel
+Method 1: Create a .desktop File for the XAMPP Control Panel

 Open up a terminal by holding down CTRL, ALT and T, and then type gedit ~/.local/share/applications/xampp-control-panel.desktop to create a new file.
 If you’re using Lubuntu you’ll need to replace gedit with leafpad, and Xubuntu users will want to use mousepad instead.
 You could also use vi or nano regardless of which Ubuntu or other Linux configuration you’re dealing with.